sceballos/Android-Retrofit-MVP/README.md

 -**interfaces** : Contains retrofit based interfaces that request data from specific endpoints.
 If a new api needs to be added a new interface needs to be created to handle it.

--**etwork** : Contains retrofit instances for each api to be consumed.
+-**network** : Contains retrofit instances for each api to be consumed.
 If a new api needs to be added a new retrofit instance class needs to be created to handle it.

--*util* : Any usefull tool needs to be placed here.
+-**util** : Any usefull tool needs to be placed here.